Artificial Sweeteners and Weight Loss: This Week in Health

 The veteran senator underwent surgery to remove a blood cut from above his left eye on Friday, when doctors discovered a brain tumor called glioblastoma.
 Here's what you need to know about the cancer.

-Why meal kits haven't delivered a cooking revolution—yet
+Why meal kits haven't delivered a cooking revolution

-More companies are selling meal kits, including the retail giant (and Whole Foods acquirer) Amazon.
-But that doesn't mean more people are cooking.
-Americans are still spending less time in the kitchen, and convincing them to pick up cooking as a regular practice may be a harder task than simply delivering ingredients to their doorstep.
+More companies are selling meal kits, including the retail giant and Whole Foods acquirer Amazon.
+But that doesn't mean more Americans are cooking.
+Convincing them to pick up cooking as a regular practice may be a harder task than simply delivering ingredients to their doorstep.

 Here's what you should know about norovirus